 The observed cases will be used for secondary efficacy analyses unless stated otherwise.
-CGI by Physician will be rated at study weeks 2, 4, 6, 8, and 12.
-CGI by Physician will be summarized and analyzed by ANCOVA as the average of values at weeks 4 and 6 using the MI method for missing values, as well as at each assessment timepoint using observed cases.
+CGI by Physician will be rated at study weeks 2, 4, 6, 8 and 12.
+CGI by Physician will be summarized and analyzed by MMRM as the average of values at weeks 4 and 6 as well as ANCOVA at each assessment timepoint using observed cases.
 The frequency distribution of the CGI scores, as well as the percentage of responders (CGI score of at least +1), will be summarized by treatment group at each posttreatment timepoint.
-A logistic regression analysis will also be performed on the responder status at each posttreatment timepoint with factors age group, principal muscle group, treatment group, study center, and previous botulinum toxin exposure, if applicable.

-The average grade change from baseline for weeks 4 and 6 in the MAS-B for finger flexor muscle groups will be summarized by treatment group and analyzed by ANCOVA using the subgroup of patients with wrist identified as the principal muscle group.
-The grade change from baseline in the MAS-B for finger flexor muscle groups at each timepoint will also be summarized by treatment group and analyzed by ANCOVA using the same subgroup.
-The ratings for each of the 2 goals using GAS at weeks 8 and 12 will be summarized by treatment group and analyzed by ANCOVA as specified in Section 7.3.1 to assess the treatment differences.
-For MTS, the difference between slow and fast motion (R2 - R1) and the individual R2 and R1 values in degrees for the principal muscle group, as well as the respective changes from baseline, will be summarized by treatment group and analyzed by ANCOVA.
+A logistic regression analysis will also be performed on the responder status at each posttreatment timepoint with factors age group, treatment group, study center, and previous botulinum toxin exposure, if applicable.
+For GAS by Physician, scores for each of the 2 goals at weeks 8 and 12 will be summarized by treatment group and analyzed by ANCOVA as specified in Section 7.3.1 to assess the treatment differences.
+For MTS of the ankle of the study lower limb with knee extended and knee flexed, the difference between slow and fast motion (R2 - R1) and the individual R2 and R1 values in degree, as well as the respective changes from baseline, will be summarized by treatment group and analyzed by ANCOVA.